andre-romano/opensuse-auto/README.md

 > **CAUTION:**
 >
 > Be extra careful with the repositories you add in your system, as well as their priorities. **A bad repository with a high priority might harm your system really bad (to the point of needing a full reinstall of the OS).
 As a rule of thumb, only install repositories that you TRUST, as you NEED them**.
-By default, only a subfraction of the repositories available in the _Repositories_ directory is installed in the system by default when you issue the system configuration command _"sudo ./install.sh"_.
+By default, only a subfraction of the repositories available in the _Repositories_ directory is installed in the system when you issue the system configuration command _"sudo ./install.sh"_.
 Check _"Configure Distro/install.sh"_ for more info.

 > **CONSISTENCY:**
 >
-> Also, keep in mind that if you're using a set of softwares from a repository, only use this repository for these types of software (keep the consistency of your system at all cost).
+> Also, keep in mind that if you're using a set of softwares from a repository, only use this repository for these types of software.
+In other words, keep the consistency of your system at all cost.
 > __**Eg:**__ if you install _ffmpeg_ from _Packman_ repository, all multimedia codecs (and related software and tools) you install / update thereafter should come from _Packman_ repository **ONLY**.
-Failing to do so may cause system instability, or software malfunction.
+Failing to do so may cause system instability, problems with libraries and software malfunction.

 >**KERNEL:**
 >
 > **Do not mess with your kernel unless you know what you're doing.** The "Repositories" path contain the latest kernel repository (kernel.sh) tested and patched by the **openSUSE&trade;** community.
 This DOES NOT mean you should update your kernel.
 Keep in mind that newer kernels might have unknown bugs and issues, as well as stability problems. **As a rule of thumb, only upgrade / compile your kernel if:**
-> - Hardware performance issues
+> - You have hardware performance issues
-> - Hardware not recognized or malfunctioning
+> - Your hardware is not recognized or is malfunctioning
-> - You require / use a bleeding edge filesystem (BTRFS, ZFS, etc)
+> - You require or use a bleeding edge filesystem (BTRFS, ZFS, etc)
 > - A security breach has been found and needs to be patched

 ### luks - Managing Cryptographic Files within Linux